'Hooked on a Feeling' singer B.J. Thomas dies at 78 - WBBJ TV

 ‘Hooked on a Feeling’ singer B.J.
 Thomas dies at 78

-(AP) — One of the country’s most popular and versatile singers, B.J.
+One of the country’s most popular and versatile singers, B.J.
 Thomas, has died.
-He was 78.

 A statement released by Thomas’ representatives said the singer died Saturday in Texas from complications due to lung cancer.